quasipedia/atc-ng/README.rst

 ATC-NG [Air Traffic Controller - Next Generation]
 =================================================
-__Copyright (C) 2011 Mac Ryan__
+**Copyright (C) 2011 Mac Ryan**

 Description
 -----------
-If you are old enough and liked playing videogames you probably remember the text-only ATC game now distributed in the "bsdgames" package of several *nix distributions.
+If you are old enough and liked playing videogames you probably remember the text-only ATC game now distributed in the "bsdgames" package of several

-This project aims to occupy the same "market spot": easy gameplay for the person that has a few minutes to ehm... dedicate to non-strictly productive activities.
+\*nix distributions.

+This game is a modern (graphical) reimplementation of it that deliberately retains some of the clumsiness of the original one.

 What is similar to the original game:
  - Keyboard only interface